 The coolest neighborhood in Poblado, in my opinion, is not Lleras but rather Provenza located just a little further uphill.
 Lleras can be kind of a nightmare on weekend evenings if you aren’t a party animal, whereas locals tend to stick more to the uphill part of Provenza and the surroundings.

-I’ll just tack on Ciudad del Rio here in the Poblado section and say that while it has a few interesting places popping up nearby, it does seem like it would be quite a boring and isolated place to live.
+I’ll briefly mention the Ciudad del Rio sector of Poblado and say that while it has a few interesting places popping up nearby (Mercado del Rio, 20Mission Brewery), it does seem like it would be quite a boring and isolated place to stay in Medellin.

 Best Hostel in Poblado: Los Patios Hostel Boutique located in the Manila neighborhood.